I Thought My Lip Biting Habit Was Harmless — Then An Expert Set Me Straight

 How do you stop lip biting?

-Dr. Mahto’s clinic, Self London, has clinical psychologist and psychodermatologist Dr. Eleanor Chatburn on hand to lend emotional support to those affected by skin conditions and compulsions such as lip biting.
-This, says Dr. Mahto, addresses the psychological as well as the obvious physical aspects of the habit.
-“Cognitive behavioral therapy (CBT) like awareness training, habit reversal and stress management can also definitely help to address triggers and modify behavior of patients who present with [lip biting],” adds Dr. Mahto.
-If you choose to go down this avenue, Dr. Khan drives home the importance of choosing a licensed professional.
+Dr Mahto’s clinic, Self London, has clinical psychologist and psychodermatologist Dr Eleanor Chatburn on hand to lend emotional support to those affected by skin conditions and compulsions such as lip biting.
+This, says Dr Mahto, addresses the psychological as well as the obvious physical aspects of the habit.
+“Cognitive behavioural therapy (CBT) like awareness training, habit reversal and stress management can also definitely help to address triggers and modify behaviour of patients who present with [lip biting],” adds Dr Mahto.
+If you choose to go down this avenue, Dr Khan drives home the importance of choosing a licensed professional.
+The British Association for Counselling and Psychotherapy register is a good place to start.

 What are the best lip products and treatments to prevent lip biting?